xiangp126/CrossLv/README.md

 ```

 ### Tips of Key Script
-> autoHandle.sh and makeLink.sh was automatically called by oneKey.sh, but their function can be used outside this project, so separate them alone.
+`autoHandle.sh` and `makeLink.sh` were automatically called by `oneKey.sh`, whose function can be used outside this project, so separate them alone.

 #### autoHandle.sh
-> comment on/off one of them to add/remove from tracking
+comment on/off one of them to add/remove from tracking

+- tracked files

 ```bash
 trackFiles=(